lgss/service-design-manual/service-manual/user-centred-design/resources/header-footer.md

 ## Choosing the right footer

-Services on GOV.UK should use the standard GOV.UK home page footer, but with the browse links removed.
+Services on LGSS should use the standard LGSS home page footer, but with the browse links removed.
 You may also add a link back to the department responsible and to other language options.

 Here's an example from the 'Renew a tax disc' service: